Series / Scouts Safari

 Bongani Sabisi and at first tries to hide her psychic ability to connect with animals.
 However, African people are far more accepting of her gift than Americans are, and so the show follows her and Bongani solving problems, having major cultural dissonance and growing closer.
 The show has heaps of Character Development

 for Scout and, while not having any major story arcs, is best viewed in correct order.
-It currently is complete and reruns can be found on Discovery Kids
+It currently is complete and reruns used be found on Discovery Kids (now Discovery Family

 This show provides examples of: